james-priest/udacity-nanodegree-react/docs/course-notes/react-fundamentals.md

 Notice that we use a parens instead of curly braces after the ES6 arrow function in order to get the implicit return.

-The reason we need to add a key is because eventually one of those list items may change, and by having a unique key attribute on each list item, React is able to perfomantly know which list item has changed and can update just that item rather than having to recreate the entire list every time.
+The reason we need to add a key is because eventually one of those list items may change, and by having a unique key attribute on each list item, React is able to performantly know which list item has changed and can update just that item rather than having to recreate the entire list every time.

 [![rf19](../assets/images/rf19-small.jpg)](../assets/images/rf19.jpg)

-#### QUESTION 3 OF 4
+#### 3.2 QUESTION 3 OF 4
 Using the `<Clock />` component example:

 ```jsx